Updated June 03, 2022

 The single family statistics are based on resale, single family homes on lots under 1 acre.

-*Total Inventory down for 7th month in a row from 130 in Nov to 188 in Dec.
+*Total Inventory still continuing upwards for 5th month in a row from 608 in March to 688 in April.
+(Inventory was 155 in December 2021)

-*Unit Sales down for 3rd month in a row from 135 in Nov to 118 in Dec.
+*Unit Sales continues on steep decline dropping for 3rd month in a row from 156 in April to 109 in May.

 The townhouse statistics are based on resale townhomes and exclude new construction sales.